syngrisi/syngrisi-cucumber-boilerplate/README.md

 ## Try with a Single-Click

-To quickly preview the project without setting it up locally, you can click the "Open" button.
-Gitpod will then automatically set up an environment and start an instance for you.
+To quickly preview the project without setting it up locally, you can click the "Open in Gitpod" button.
+Gitpod will then automatically set up an environment with Boilerplate Project and start the Syngrisi instance for you.

 [![Open in Gitpod](https://gitpod.io/button/open-in-gitpod.svg)](https://gitpod.io/#https://github.com/syngrisi/syngrisi-cucumber-boilerplate)